facebook/winterfell/README.md

 **A simple interface.** This library provides a relatively simple interface for describing general computations.
 See [usage](#Usage) for a quick tutorial, [common crate](common) for the description of the interface, and [examples crate](examples) for a few real-world examples.

-**Multi-threaded proof generation.** When complied with `concurrent` feature enabled, the proof generation process will run in multiple threads.
+**Multi-threaded proof generation.** When compiled with `concurrent` feature enabled, the proof generation process will run in multiple threads.
 The library also supports concurrent construction of execution trace tables.
 The [performance](#Performance) section showcases the benefits of multi-threading.

 **Configurable fields.** Both the base and the extension field for proof generation can be chosen dynamically.
 This simplifies fine-tuning of proof generation for specific performance and security targets.
 See [math crate](math) for description of currently available fields.